 China is a populous nation in East Asia whose vast landscape encompasses grassland, desert, mountains, lakes, rivers and more than 14,000km of coastline.
 Capital Beijing mixes modern architecture with historic sites such as the Forbidden City palace complex and Tiananmen Square.
-Shanghai is a skyscraper-studded global financial center.
+Shanghai is a skyscraper-studded global financial centre.
 The iconic Great Wall of China runs east-west across the country's north.

 Your flight to Beijing lands in the early afternoon.
 Your guide and private driver meet you in the arrivals lobby.
 During the half-hour journey to your hotel, a plethora of fantastic sights surround you.
 From the seven beltways that encircle the city to the countless skyscrapers under construction, Beijing is a city continuously undergoing transformation and growth.